 In addition to these things, you might come across some other common terms, such as foreign transaction fees and balance transfers.
 While we’re here, let’s go ahead and break these things down as well…

 Foreign transaction fees are pretty straight forward.
-If you carry a card with a foreign transaction fee, you’ll be charged a percentage, usually around three percent, on each foreign transaction purchase you make.
+If you carry a card with a foreign transaction fee, you’ll be charged a percentage, usually around 3%, on each foreign transaction purchase you make.
 So say you go to Europe for vacation and spend $2,000 while you’re there with your credit card.
 Unless you have a card with no foreign transaction fees, you’ll pay about $60 in fees for those purchases.
 There are plenty of great cards out there that don’t have foreign transaction fees, so if you plan to use your card abroad often, this is a term you’ll want to pay close attention to.

 Balance transfer cards only work to your advantage if you pay off the transferred balance in full before the end of the intro period, so make sure you’re mindful about when you pay things off.